YARN WEIGHTS: TERMINOLOGY & THE CONFUSION

 When following a pattern it’s important to know that you’re using the right type of yarn aka yarn weight.
 The reason for this is that you’ll want the result of your crochet project to be the right size.
 I mean, it’s nothing worse than spending hours making something that you think is correct & then realizing that its waaay to small or big.
 What I’m describing now is gauge.
 You can read more about gauge here.
 But essentially it’s how many rows & stitches that fit within a specified measurement.

-Make sure you also grab the FREE cheat sheet for yarn weights, consequently you’ll be able to find the right yarns for you faster.
+Make sure you also grab the FREE cheat sheet for yarn weights at the bottom of the page, consequently you’ll be able to find the right yarns for you faster.

 YARN WEIGHTS: FROM CRAFT YARN COUNCIL: